bttmly/mune/README.md

 ```

 ## Why?
 Enums are a handy way to store and reference strings and numbers that have particular semantic meaning in an application.
+For example, see how [error messages are handled](https://github.com/nickb1080/mune/blob/master/lib/index.js#L65-L71) internally.

 Most other enum implementations in JavaScript have one or both of the following issues: